MeneDev/spock-duct-tape/README.md

     def rulers = "humans"
     def historyOfRulers = ["dinosaurs"]

-    def firstSampleDrawn = new CountDownLatch(3)
+    def firstSampleDrawn = new CountDownLatch(1)
+    def rulersSet = new CountDownLatch(1)

     when: "pandas take over"
     new Thread({
         firstSampleDrawn.await()
         rulers = "pandas"
+        rulersSet.countDown()
     }).start()

     then: "falsely believe humans are still the rulers" Unreliables.retryUntilTrue(2, TimeUnit.SECONDS, {
         historyOfRulers << rulers

-        // we need to call this 3 times before
+        // we need to call this before
         // firstSampleDrawn.await() stops blocking
         // and the pandas take over
         firstSampleDrawn.countDown()

+        // simulate async work
+        rulersSet.await()

         // All conditions are evaluated, just like Spock "humans" in historyOfRulers